SGGames/DragonBones-Pixi/README.md

 🔥🔥🔥 Stay tuned! 🔥🔥🔥

 ## Feature list
-Same as DragonBones.js at the moment but will be added soon with more next-gen features:
+Same as DragonBones.js at the moment:

 - ✅ Modern typescript
 - ✅ Pixi V8 with much better performance